aarshitaacharya/littleLlamaLab/README.md

 7. **Contact Form**
    - A user-friendly Contact Us website allowing visitors to send messages directly.
 Experience seamless communication as messages are effortlessly sent to your designated email, making reaching out a breeze.

+8. **Weather App**
+   - Explore the forecast with WeatherWise, a dynamic weather app.
+Stay informed with real-time updates, detailed forecasts, and an intuitive interface, ensuring you're prepared for any weather scenario

 ## Getting Started

 Clone the repository to your local machine and explore the projects individually.
 Each project is contained within its directory, with necessary instructions and resources.